ThomasOtt314/ee-tools/README.md

 + Windows: "where python"
 + Linux/Mac: "which python"

-After installing Anaconda, add the conda-forge channel by entering the following in the command prompt or terminal:
+(Note, this step not be necessary any more) After installing Anaconda, add the conda-forge channel by entering the following in the command prompt or terminal:
 ```
 > conda config --add channels conda-forge
 ```

-The external modules can then be installed one by one:
+The external modules can then be installed with conda one at a time:
 ```
 > conda install numpy
 > conda install gdal